Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Conclusions

 \section{Conclusions}

-As we move towards the investigation of the potential of new accelerators envisioned by the recently published ``2020 Update of the European Strategy for Particle Physics"~\cite{eusupp}, we need to ask ourselves how we plan to determine the energy of multi-\si{\tev} muons in the future detectors which those machines will be endowed with.
+As we move towards the investigation of the potential of new accelerators envisioned by the recently published ``2020 Update of the European Strategy for Particle Physics"~\cite{eusupp}, we need to ask ourselves how we plan to determine the energy of multi-\si{\tev} muons in the future detectors which those machines will be endowed with and beyond.
 As mentioned {\em supra} (\autoref{s:introduction}), the CMS detector is able to achieve relative resolutions in the range of \SIrange{6}{17}{\%} at \SI{1}{\tev}, thanks to its very strong 4-Tesla solenoid.
 It is important to note that the choice of such a strong magnet for CMS imposed a compact design to the whole central detector; the result proved successful at the LHC, but might be sub-optimal in other experimental situations.
 Given the linear scaling with momentum of relative momentum resolution as determined with curvature fits, it is clear that complementary estimates of the energy of high-energy muons would be highly beneficial in future experiments.

-In this work we investigated, using an idealised calorimeter layout, how spatial and energy information on emitted electromagnetic radiation may be exploited to obtain an estimate of muon energy.
+In this work we investigated, using an idealised {ca\-lo\-ri\-me\-ter} layout, how spatial and energy information on emitted electromagnetic radiation may be exploited to obtain an estimate of muon energy.
 Given the regularity of the detector configuration, processing of the raw data was possible using 3D convolutional neural networks.
-This allowed us to exploit the granular information of the deposited energy pattern to learn high-level representations of the detector readout, which we could also combine with high-level information produced by physics-inspired statistical summaries.
+These allowed us to exploit the granular information of the deposited energy pattern to learn high-level representations of the detector readout, which we could also combine with high-level information produced by physics-inspired statistical summaries.
 We found the use of deep learning and domain-driven feature engineering to both be beneficial.
 In \autoref{sec:ablation} we further explore the CNN architecture and training loss, finding there too, that using knowledge of the physical task can help inspire more performant solutions.

 Our studies show that the fine-grained information on the radiation patterns allows for a significant improvement of the precision of muon energy estimates. {\em E.g.} for muons in the \SIrange{1}{3}{\tev} range, which are the ones of higher interest for future applications, the relative resolution improves approximately by a factor of two with respect to what can be achieved by only using the total energy release (see \autoref{fig:results:input_comparison}).
 A combination of such information with that offered by a curvature measurement, such as a resolution term of the form $\delta P = 0.2 P$ (with P in \si{\tev}) which can typically be enabled by tracking in a $B=\SI{2}{\tesla}$ magnetic field, may keep the overall relative resolution of multi-TeV muons below \SI{30}{\%} across the spectrum, and achieve values below \SI{20}{\%} at \SI{4}{\tev} (see \autoref{fig:results:rmse}).